 If you just can't bear another push-up, you're in luck!
-Push-ups are a great way to train your upper body, but they aren't the only way.
-Tone your arms, shoulders, chest, core and legs with alternative moves that use your body weight and easy-to-find equipment.
+While push-ups are a great way to train your upper body, they aren't the only way.
+You can tone your arms, shoulders, chest, core and legs with alternative moves that use your body weight and easy-to-find equipment.

 Use a long latex resistance band or tube for this exercise.
 You'll work your pectoralis major -- the primary muscle activated during a push-up -- as well as the triceps at the back of your upper arm and the fronts of the shoulders.

 HOW TO DO THEM: Hook the band around a door jam or other stable, strong anchor and place one handle in each hand with your back to the anchor point.
 Bring the handles to chest height with your elbows in line with your shoulders.

 Walk forward one to two feet, or until your feel slight tension in the band.
 Assume a staggered stance for stability -- one foot slightly in front of the other.
 Push the handles forward until your elbows are fully extended.
 Release the press to return to the start position to complete one repetition.

 2. Reclined Chest Presses

 You'll need dumbbells or a barbell to perform this exercise.
 You choose the heaviness rather than having to bear a significant amount of your body weight.

 HOW TO DO THEM: Grab a dumbbell in each hand with an overhand grip and kick back so you're lying flat on a workout bench with the weights at your shoulders and elbows parallel to the floor.